 Closing the GAAP

-To further the Center for Real Estate’s mission to promote diversity, equity, and inclusion in the real estate industry, the 2020 – 2021 application cycle is the inaugural year of the Center for Real Estate’s Graduate Application Assistance Program (GAAP), called Closing the GAAP.
+To further the Center for Real Estate’s mission to promote diversity, equity, and inclusion in the real estate industry, the 2021-2022 application cycle is the second year of the Center for Real Estate’s Graduate Application Assistance Program (GAAP), called Closing the GAAP.
 This program will begin on September 1 when the online application opens.

 INSTRUCTIONS TO APPLY